QUESTION: Can I apply to more than one programme during the same Call for Application?

 QUESTION: I wish to enroll in your Programme but I don’t have the economic support to finance this period of study, so what are my options?

 ANSWER: Applying to REM Joint Master Degree will means applying to scholarships managed by the Erasmus+ EMJMD, prior to the deadline established (15th March), being a very generous support that can virtually finance any expenses (including costs of living and travel expenses) during your 2-years Master’s Degree enrollment.
-You’ll be informed of scholarship award at the same time as the selection outcome and given time to decide if you wish to enroll given the level of financial support offered.
+You will be informed of scholarship award at the same time as the selection outcome and given time to decide if you wish to enroll given the level of financial support offered.

 QUESTION: Do I need to submit additional / separate application to be considered for a scholarship?